All About Mechanical Engineers

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 288,800 jobs in the United States for Mechanical Engineer.
+In the United States, there were 288,800 jobs for Mechanical Engineer in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Mechanical Engineer by 2026.
-The BLS estimates 21,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.

 The states with the most job growth for Mechanical Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 Salary for a Mechanical Engineer